 This assignment counts as a deliverable toward your final project.
 The goal of this assignment is to generate several ideas that you could refine into your final project.
-You’ll create video pitches for three ideas, and get feedback from your classmates about how exciting and how feasible they think your ideas are.

 Your final project must be done in a group.
 The size of the group can be 3-5 people.
 Find some awesome people.
 Do you remember what James Surowiecki says about groups?
 They’re best if they are composed of a diverse set of people.
 So maybe you should try to pick out people who aren’t already your friends.
 Use the Piazza message board to advertise that you’re looking for teammates.